-1. If the at fault insurance company has accepted liability:
+- If the at-fault insurance company has accepted liability:

 Workplace Injuries FAQs

-A. The Ohio’s Bureau of Workers’ Compensation (BWC) is designed to help protect your rights if you are injured at work.
+The Ohio’s Bureau of Workers’ Compensation (BWC) is designed to help protect your rights if you are injured at work.
 However, if your claim is contested and if you need to appear in front of the Industrial Commission for a hearing, you may want to hire a lawyer to make sure your interests are protected.
-Contact the Law Offices of Kevin Kurgis.
+Contact Kurgis & Associates.
 There is no charge for your initial meeting in our office.

-A. There are very complicated steps to ensure that your claim is handled properly through the Administrative procedure and it may be prudent to have legal assistance from the onset.
-Contact The Law Offices of Kevin Kurgis to see how we can help.
+There are very complicated steps to ensure that your claim is handled properly through the Administrative procedure and it may be prudent to have legal assistance from the onset.
+Contact Kurgis & Associates to see how we can help.

-A. Generally, yes.
+Generally, yes.
 If a dog or other animal causes injury, death, or loss to a person or to property, the dog owner is responsible.
 There are exceptions to this rule.
 For example, if the injured person was attempting to trespass at the time he was bitten or if the person was teasing, tormenting, or abusing the animal, the animal’s owner may not be held liable.
 That being said, as long as you are not doing anything illegal at the time of the bite and as long as you are not provoking the animal, the animal’s owner is responsible for any damages you suffer due to a dog bite or animal attack.
-To better understand how the law applies to your specific case, contact the Law Offices of Kevin Kurgis.
+To better understand how the law applies to your specific case, contact Kurgis & Associates.

-A. The first thing you should do it seek medical attention.
+The first thing you should do it seek medical attention.
 Getting the proper medical care as quickly as possible can minimize the damage from the bite.
 You should file a dog bite report with the appropriate legal authority (such as the police department or the local animal control office) as quickly as possible.
 You should also take photographs of the bite to assist with any future legal claims you may file.
-For more information about your legal rights, contact the Law Offices of Kevin Kurgis for a free consultation.
+For more information about your legal rights, contact Kurgis & Associates for a free consultation.